blackflux/robo-config-plugin/test/projects/assorted/@sls-closedsource-react/CONFDOCS.md

 ### :open_file_folder: <a name="blackfluxrobo-config-plugin-task-ref-assortedsls-closedsource-react">assorted/@sls-closedsource-react</a> (<a href="#blackfluxrobo-config-plugin-task-idx-ref-assortedsls-closedsource-react">`index`</a>)

-Manage various configuration files for serverless project.
+Manage various configuration files for react serverless project.

 <table>
   <tbody>